Aurinia Pharmaceuticals (NASDAQ:AUPH) Stock Rating Lowered by BidaskClub

-Aurinia Pharmaceuticals (NASDAQ:AUPH) (TSE:AUP) was downgraded by equities researchers at BidaskClub from a “hold” rating to a “sell” rating in a note issued to investors on Monday, BidAskClub reports.
+Aurinia Pharmaceuticals (NASDAQ:AUPH) (TSE:AUP) was downgraded by analysts at BidaskClub from a “hold” rating to a “sell” rating in a report released on Sunday, BidAskClub reports.

-Other research analysts have also issued reports about the stock.
-Zacks Investment Research lowered shares of Aurinia Pharmaceuticals from a “buy” rating to a “hold” rating in a report on Wednesday, November 11th.
-HC Wainwright decreased their price target on shares of Aurinia Pharmaceuticals from $34.00 to $28.00 and set a “buy” rating on the stock in a report on Tuesday, November 3rd.
-Cantor Fitzgerald dropped their price objective on Aurinia Pharmaceuticals from $30.00 to $26.00 in a report on Thursday, November 12th.
-Royal Bank of Canada reaffirmed a “buy” rating on shares of Aurinia Pharmaceuticals in a research report on Thursday, August 13th.
-Finally, Bloom Burton downgraded Aurinia Pharmaceuticals from a “buy” rating to an “accumulate” rating in a research report on Tuesday, November 3rd.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and eight have assigned a buy rating to the company.
-The company presently has a consensus rating of “Buy” and an average target price of $22.75.
+A number of other analysts have also weighed in on the company.
+Zacks Investment Research lowered Aurinia Pharmaceuticals from a “buy” rating to a “hold” rating in a research note on Wednesday, November 11th.
+Royal Bank of Canada reissued a “buy” rating on shares of Aurinia Pharmaceuticals in a research note on Thursday, August 13th.
+ValuEngine raised Aurinia Pharmaceuticals from a “hold” rating to a “buy” rating in a research note on Monday, August 3rd.
+HC Wainwright decreased their target price on Aurinia Pharmaceuticals from $34.00 to $28.00 and set a “buy” rating for the company in a report on Tuesday, November 3rd.
+Finally, Bloom Burton downgraded Aurinia Pharmaceuticals from a “buy” rating to an “accumulate” rating in a report on Tuesday, November 3rd.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and eight have issued a buy rating to the stock.
+The company currently has an average rating of “Buy” and a consensus price target of $22.75.

 Aurinia Pharmaceuticals Inc, a clinical stage biopharmaceutical company, develops and commercializes therapies to treat various diseases in the United States and China.
 It is involved in developing voclosporin, an investigational drug for the treatment of lupus nephritis, dry eye syndrome, and focal segmental glomerulosclerosis.